wuaho/clean-architecture/README.md

 - CCP: the Common Closure Principle
 - CRP: the Common Reuse Principle

+Explanations:
-REP: modules in a component should make sense together.
+- REP: modules in a component should make sense together.
-CCP: gather into componentd thode classes that change for the same reasons and at the same times.
+- CCP: gather into components those classes that change for the same reasons and at the same times.
 Separate into different components those classes that change at different times and for different reasons.
 Is like SRP for components.
-SRP + CCP summarized: gather together those things that change at the same times and for the same reasons.
+- SRP + CCP summarized: gather together those things that change at the same times and for the same reasons.
 Separate those things that change at different times or for different reasons.
-CRP.
-Dont force users of a component to depend on things they dont need.
+- CRP: dont force users of a component to depend on things they dont need.